crides/kleeb/README.md

 # Kleeb

 This is a collection of the Kicad symbols, footprints and 3D models useful in keyboard creation other than normal mechanical switches and the ones included in Kicad's standard library, all in 6.0 format.
 I didn't create all of them, and some come from either other people on Discord, or from other online resources that isn't in a Git tree.
-Putting them in a centralized place means it's easier for people to use, distribute, and compare, and changes can be made in a clearer way.
+Putting them in a centralized place means it's easier for people to use, distribute*, and compare, and changes can be made in a clearer way.
 I'll try to list the sources down below, but due to the nature of the sources they maybe incorrect/missing.
 If you have a problem with how I'm using/distributing them please let me know.

+## License

+Those directly created by me is licensed under MIT.
+Those came from Discord are technically in a grey zone, as they are shared without a (explicit) license.
+For those that came from other sources, the original license should be used.
+I do not intend to claim ownership over them, and they are here so they can be easily included in future projects.

 ## Symbols